PNC Bank overview

 For FHA, VA and USDA loans, minimum requirements are set by the respective agencies.
 You can find them here:

-In addition, borrowers who have insufficient credit history might be able to submit alternative documents, like rent payment history, along with their credit report.
+In addition, borrowers who have insufficient credit history might be able to submit alternative documents, like rent payment history, along with their credit report, to qualify.

 Refinancing with PNC